juren53/HST-Metadata/Notes/HST_PDB_Metadata_Tagging_Process.md

      ```cd C:\Temp\Metadata-tagging```

-2. Copy the the following required files to this directory:
+2. Copy the the following required files to C:\Temp\Metadata-tagging:
     - CSV metadata file generated from the PDB
     - all the photos listed in the CSV metadata file
     - the required python programs